KZGlobalTeam/cs2kz-docs/docs/api/index.md

 # CS2KZ API

-> OpenAPI documentation is powered by [vitepress-openapi](https://vitepress-openapi.vercel.app)

 Welcome to using the CS2KZ API!\
-On the sidebar, you can find all the available categories and their operations.
+On the sidebar you can find the [explorer](/api/explorer) to navigate and try out the CS2KZ API.

+## Problems
+Having problems?
+Check out the [problems](/api/problems) page.

 ## Contacts
 - AlphaKeks - alphakeks@dawn.sh